2018 in Review

 My new year’s resolution for Paw Prints is to start a blog!
 And I thought the best way to kick it off might be to look back over the last year and pick out a few highlights.

-Although I actually started Paw Prints back in 2017, most of that year was finding my feet and making lots of mistakes to learn from 😀 ... applying all the lessons from year one made 2018 much more successful and more enjoyable!
+Although I actually started Paw Prints back in 2017, most of that year was finding my feet in dog photography and making lots of mistakes to learn from 😀 ... applying all the lessons from year one made 2018 much more successful and more enjoyable!

 Lots and lots of dogs